Harnack inequality for SDE with multiplicative noise and extension to Neumann semigroup on nonconvex manifolds: Introduction

 are progressively measurable and continuous in the second variable.
-Throughout the paper we assume that for any $X_0\in \R^d$ the equation (\ref{1.1}) has a unique strong solution which is non-explosive and continuous in $t$.
+Throughout the paper, we assume that for any $X_0\in\R^d$ the equation (\ref{1.1}) has a unique strong solution which is nonexplosive and continuous in $t$.

 Let $X_t^x$ be the solution to (\ref{1.1}) for $X_0=x$.
 We aim to establish the Harnack inequality for the operator $P_t$: